Effects of energy transition and the structural change on the extraction of natural resources in Germany

 Social factors in relation to the structural change in lignite regions

-One of the aims of the Structural Strengthening Act (StStG, also see section a.iv) is to provide support to achieve the goal of structural change in the lignite regions and to encourage the creation of new eco- nomic structures.
+One of the aims of the Structural Strengthening Act (StStG, also see section a.iv) is to provide support to achieve the goal of structural change in the lignite regions and to encourage the creation of new economic structures.
 A large number of measures are planned for the period 2020 to 2038 during which support payments will be made.
-The Federal Govern- ment alone is responsible for a first group of these measures for which up to EUR26 billion have been earmarked.
-These measures will cover areas such as improving transport routes to the mining regions, different research projects and centres, and relocation of government institutions.

 The second pillar is financial help from the Federal Government for projects of the Federal States.
-A total of EUR14 billion are available for this, and the Federal Government can provide support for up to ninety percent of the costs of the Federal States’ projects in the lignite coalfields.
+A total of up to €14 billion is available for this purpose, with which investments in the lignite mining areas can be subsidised by up to 90%.
 Opportunities for deployment are wide-ranging and cover areas such as development of infrastructure that is relevant to the private sector, tourism projects, digitalisation, urban and regional development and measures for climate and environmental protection.

-2 Climate neutrality or greenhouse gas neutrality (which is a more precise term for what is generally called climate neutrality) means no longer changing the atmosphere and thus the earth’s climate system after a certain point as a result of emitting greenhouse To achieve this, either the emission of greenhouse gases is reduced as a result of largely avoiding products and actions that will produce high emissions or greenhouse gases already emitted will be removed from the atmosphere through compensating projects.
+2 Climate neutrality or greenhouse gas neutrality (which is a more precise term for what is generally called climate neutrality) means no longer changing the atmosphere and thus the earth’s climate system after a certain point as a result of emitting greenhouse gases.
+To achieve this, either the emission of greenhouse gases is reduced as a result of largely avoiding products and actions that will produce high emissions or greenhouse gases already emitted will be removed from the atmosphere through compensating projects.
 These include, for example, the selective extension of natural ecosystems that absorb CO2 (forests or peat bogs).

-3 German Coal Phase-Out URL: https://www.bmwi.de/Redaktion/DE/Artikel/Service/kohleausstiegsgesetz.html (Accessed on 10 December 2021).
+3 German Coal Phase-Out Act (KohleAusG).
+URL: https://www.gesetze-im-internet.de/kohleausg/BJNR181800020.html [Accessed on 5 October 2022].

-4 Act to End Coal-Fired Power URL: https://www.bgbl.de/xaver/bgbl/start.xav?startbk=Bundesanzeiger_BGBl&jumpTo=bgbl120s1795. pdf# bgbl %2F%2F*%5B%40attr_id%3D%27bgbl120s1818.pdf%27%5D 1601384424365 (Accessed on 10 December 2021).
+4 Act to Reduce and End Coal-Fired Power Generation (KVBG).
+URL: https://www.bgbl.de/xaver/bgbl/start.xav?startbk=Bundesanzeiger_BGBl&jumpTo=bgbl120s1795.pdf#bgbl %2F%2F*%5B%40attr_id%3D%27bgbl120s1818.pdf%27%5D 1601384424365 [Accesed on 9 December 2022].

-5 Federal Ministry of Economic Affairs and Energy (2020): Key components of the German Coal Phase-Out URL: https://www.bmwi.de/Redaktion/ DE/Downloads/J-L/kerninhalte-kohleausstiegsgesetz-strukturstaerkungsgesetz.pdf? blob=publicationFile&v=8 (Accessed on 10 December 2021).
+5 Ministry of Economic Affairs and Energy (2020): Key components of the German Coal Phase-Out Act.
+URL: https://www.bmwk.de/Redaktion/DE/Downloads/J-L/kerninhalte-kohleausstiegsgesetz-strukturstaerkungsgesetz.pdf? blob=publicationFile&v=8%20( [Accessed on 9 December 2022].

 6 After the authorisation under state aid legislation, the tendering system will be adapted in future which relates to 2027.
 It is planned that the last tendering round will not take place in 2027 in order to ensure that there is a consistently high level of competition for the tenders.